The Trust vision for Secondary curriculum is as follows.

 On entry in Year 7: Students are placed into mixed ability classes with careful consideration of individual needs and levels of support required.

-Moving into Year 8: Students are set on ability using Key Stage 2 SATs results and end of Year 7 testing in the Core subjects of maths, English, science and PE.
+Moving into Years 8 and 9: Students are set on ability using Key Stage 2 SATs results and tests in the core subjects of maths, English, science and PE.
 The foundation subjects have the flexibility to teach mixed ability.

 Core Subjects: Students are set on ability.
 In maths and science careful consideration is made in regard to entry into either higher or foundation tiered papers.